Skip to main content Skip to footer

 It is never too early to start practicing healthy oral hygiene.
 Learn best practices for dental health at every age.

-• Checking your child's teeth regularly for decay (if you see white or brown spots, take your child to a dentist)
+• Lift the lip regularly to check for early signs of tooth decay (if you see white or brown spots, take your child to a dentist)

 • Offering only water between meals and snacks.

-• Using a smear of non-fluoride toothpaste or no toothpaste when your toddler brushes their teeth, until they turn 3.
-At age 3, or when your child can spit, use a pea-sized amount of fluoride toothpaste.
+• Using a smear of non-fluoride toothpaste or no toothpaste when your toddler brushes their teeth, until they turn three.
+At age three, or when your child can spit, use a pea-sized amount of fluoride toothpaste.

 Practice regular oral hygiene to keep your teeth and gums healthy.
 Visit the Canadian Dental Association for more information on dental health.
 Here are a few dental health tips: